tomasalmeida/azure-one-file-source-connector/README.md

 ## The resources

 Follow https://learn.microsoft.com/en-us/azure/storage/blobs/blob-containers-portal to create the container.
-I need to download the storage explorer to navigate and update files.
+I needed to download the storage explorer to navigate and update files.
 As per our config, the files should be inside a folder called topics.
-Add the v1 file to that folder
+Add the v1 file to that folder.

 ## Check the logs